jojo13572001/owt-server-p2p/README.md

 Connecting server with secure socket.io connections is recommended.
 The default certificate is stored in `cert` directory with two files: `cert.pem` and `key.pem`.
 Please replace them with  trusted ones applied from a trusted CA.

 ### Launch the server
-Run the following command to launch the server:
+Run the following command to launch the dockerized server:

 ```
-node src/index.js
+run.bat
 ```

 ### Stop the server